sagemath/trac_to_gh/Issue 8812.md

 # Issue 8812: notebook doctest failure in sage-4.4.1.alpha0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8812

 Original creator: was